Sometime between the morning nap and afternoon lull comes a sensory nature hunt.

 Why is outdoor sensory play important?

-We learned from The Importance of Sensory Play that introducing and reviewing textures is a crucial component of deep learning.
+We learned from The Importance of Sensory Play that introducing and reviewing textures is crucial to deep learning.

-Outside, kids take in the sights and smell and listen as they learn.
+Outside, kids take in the sights and smells and listen as they learn.
 Think of all that magic happening with one simple idea!

-This sensory activity is basically a walking art project
+This sensory activity is a walking art project

 As my preschoolers roamed the front yard, I quickly realized this was more than me just getting a chance to catch my breath.
-Just like water play and jello washing (yes, that is a thing), this activity won an abundance of awards.
+Like water play and jello washing (yes, that is a thing), this activity won many awards.

 As the boys collected, they also studied the little details within the hydrangea, talked about how different trees felt, and carefully added nature to create a beautiful collage.